 anjuna-block-manager.sh

-It also facilitates mounting the volume locally, to read and/or modify it.
+Mounting the volume locally, on the Parent VM, to read and/or modify it.

 For a detailed explanation of block mounts and how to use them, see Block mounts.